Azure/azure-cli/doc/track_2_migration_guidance.md

 In this example, the reason that old one fails is that `config` is renamed to `_config` in Track 2 SDK.

-**Multi-API support**
+### Multi-API support

 Remember to support multi-API.
 It reveals multi-API error when Track 2 SDK is adopted if we don't run live test for all tests.
 Actually the original code is wrong.
 It doesn't handle multi-API support well.

-**Fixing mocked object**
+### Fixing mocked object

 The problem I met is property name change.
 It is hard to find the line of code that causes the error.
 Please update mocked object construction code and make sure it is up-to-date.

-**Modifying patch_models.py to include missing packages**
+### Modifying patch_models.py to include missing packages

 It is only used in CI jobs.
 It patches some code to SDK.
 This file should be deprecated.
 It was written long time ago.
 But for now, just modify this file and add missing packages.

-**Missing x-ms-authorization-auxiliary**
+### Missing external tenant authentication support

-Cross tenant authentication support is missing in Azure CLI Core and Azure Core package.
+External tenant authentication support is missing in Azure CLI Core and Azure Core package.
 In request header, we use x-ms-authorization-auxiliary to pass auxiliary authorization token.
 Compute module is the first customer to have this requirement in Track 2 SDK.
 In azure/core/pipeline/policies/_authentication.py, there is a class BearerTokenCredentialPolicy.
 It simplifies bearer token authorization header configuration.
 However, auxiliary bearer token authorization is not supported in Azure Core policies [1] yet.
 The current solution is getting tokens manually, setting headers in client constructor or in operation call time manually.
 They said they will support this policy in the future.
 Azure CLI Core also needs an upgrade to provide better interfaces for Track 2 SDK users.

 You are welcome to contribute to this document if you have experience of Track 2 SDK.